isabella232/kendo-react-animation/docs/slide/index.md

 ### componentDidSlideIn

-Called when a component is added to an existing Slide component and the animation is finished.
+The `componentDidSlideIn` configuration is called when a component is added to an existing Slide component and the animation is now finished.

 ```html-preview
   <style>